-Project Name Housing Rehabilitation, Housing Accessibility Assistance, LBP Target Area Citywide Goals Supported Increased Decent and Affordable Housing Needs Addressed Assistance to Homeowners for Rehabilitation Funding CDBG: \$110,112 Description The project includes the various components of the City's housing rehabilitation activities, including the Housing Rehabilitation Program, Housing Accessibility Assistance, and Lead-Based Paint Abatement.
+Project Name Housing Rehabilitation, Housing Accessibility Assistance, LBP Target Area Citywide Goals Supported Increased Decent and Affordable Housing Needs Addressed Assistance to Homeowners for Rehabilitation Funding CDBG: \$109,112 1 Description The project includes the various components of the City's housing rehabilitation activities, including the Housing Rehabilitation Program, Housing Accessibility Assistance, and Lead-Based Paint Abatement.
 Budget for this project includes \$59,112 of program delivery costs.
-For the Housing Rehabilitation Program, Ioans are only available to qualifying low-income households with eligible properties or to owners of rental properties (limit 7 units) that agree to rent to low income household at affordable rents for the term of the Ioan.
-Property improvements funded by these Ioans must be located within the Salinas City limits.
+For the Housing Rehabilitation Program, loans are only available to qualifying low-income households with eligible properties or to owners of rental properties (limit 7 units) that agree to rent to low income household at affordable rents for the term of the loan.
+Property improvements funded by these loans must be located within the Salinas City limits.
 For the Housing Accessibility Assistance (HAA), grants in amounts up to \$14,000 per household are available to assist qualifying property owners to remove architectural barriers which limit access or impede mobility, as well as to install fixtures which may reduce hazards aggravated by a disability.
 Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities An estimated five households may benefit from the various housing rehabilitation activities.
-Location Description This program is available to all eligible households citywide, and is administered by the Housing Division of the Community Development Department located at 65 W. Alisal Street, Salinas.
+Location Description This program is available to all eligible households of This program is available to all eligible households citywide, and is administered by the Housing Division of the Community Development Department located at 65 W. Alisal Street, Salinas.
 Program is available citywide.
 Planned Activities Program delivery involves various activities, including marketing, processing of applications, review and approval of work orders, monitoring of the construction work, and inspection for compliance with codes.
 The City has a separate line item to provide for the costs associated with implementing the several housing programs.